aj-archipelago/cortex/helper-apps/cortex-file-handler/INTERFACE.md

   - Files are stored with UUID-based names
   - Organized by requestId folders
   - Azure: Uses SAS tokens for access
+    - All files are stored in a single container (configured via `AZURE_STORAGE_CONTAINER_NAME` environment variable)
+    - Files are tagged with `retention=temporary` by default
+    - Files can be set to permanent using the `setRetention` operation (updates tag to `retention=permanent`)
+    - Lifecycle management automatically deletes temporary files after 30 days
+    - No container specification is supported - all files use the single configured container
   - Local: Served via HTTP on configured port
 - **GCS** (if configured):
   - Files stored with gs:// protocol URLs